-Skyr is a low-fat dairy product, that resembles yoghurt but is still very different from yoghurt.
-It's very rich and creamy, but still contains hardly any fat!
-It's a product that's unique to Iceland and is very popular among locals and foreigners.
+Skyr is a low-fat dairy product that resembles yoghurt but is still very different from yoghurt.
+It's very rich and creamy but still contains hardly any fat.
+It's a product that's unique to Iceland and is very popular among both locals and foreigners.

-Many desserts have been made from skyr and recently it's been making its way abroad, as you can now buy skyr in some other Nordic countries as well as in Wholefoods in the US!
+Many desserts have been made from skyr and recently it's been making its way abroad, as you can now buy skyr in supermarkets across numerous countries in the world including the UK, US and our Nordic neighbours.

 Did you like our article on the most disgusting food in Iceland?
 What delicacies did you try during your time here?
 Did you like the food or find it predictably foul?
 Make sure to leave your thoughts and queries in the comment's box below.